 In June 2017, the Board of Regents decided to reduce the number of days of student testing on the Grades 3-8 English Language Arts and Mathematics Tests from three sessions for each test to two.
 This change took effect beginning with the tests that were administered in 2018.
-In addition to reducing the number of sessions, the Board's decision also reduced scoring time for teachers and may help enable more schools to transition sooner to CBT.
+In addition to reducing the number of sessions, the Board's decision also reduced scoring time for teachers.